pierre-dejoue/stbrumme-hash-library/readme.md

 - roughly as fast as Linux core hashing functions
 - open source, zlib license

+> [!CAUTION]
+> This fork assumes the platform is Little Endian by default.

 You can find code examples, benchmarks and much more on my website https://create.stephan-brumme.com/hash-library/

 # How to use